hkulsgaard/sulcus/README.md

   * First you have to follow the "[Installation](#installation)" section
   * After the installation, you can follow the instruction on the "[How to run prediction](How-to-run-prediction)" section
   * Configuration and Dataset files are provided as `config.yaml` and `dataset.csv` located in the `demo` directory
-  * GM patches samples can be [downloaded here](https://drive.google.com/drive/folders/1UZfIUG00gDGM0ZMPfYQh8W-7hgyn2Yci?usp=sharing).
-Place it in the `demo` directory
+  * Download the GM patches samples [Google Drive](https://drive.google.com/drive/folders/1UZfIUG00gDGM0ZMPfYQh8W-7hgyn2Yci?usp=sharing) and place it in the `demo` directory
-  * Trained Ft-encoder models can be [downloaded here](https://drive.google.com/drive/folders/1hs-ngCvNtts1BEapy77OtKGjqVBpYNfd?usp=sharing).
-Place it in the `models` directory